Intechnity-com/OdooJsonRpcClient/README.md

 ```

-If you have the correct url, now try use login method.
+When U can connect to odoo, try use login method.
 (There is no need to use this method later.
 Logging is going on in the background e.g. `OdooClient`, `OdooRepository`)
 ```C#
 var loginResult = await odooClient.LoginAsync();
 ```